codeFi/XcodeLogger/README.md

 > NOTE: Xcode Logger loads `DEFAULT_LIGHT_THEME` by default so you don't have to call `loadColorThemeWithName:` if you're not interested in changing the theme.

 #### Creating Color Themes
-First of all, __I would be very happy and honoured if you would contribute with new themes__ by sending a pull request!

 All Xcode Logger's themes are defined in `XLColorThemes.plist` file where you can find two `sample themes` next to the default ones.

-All you have to do is to duplicate those samples, rename and modify them accordingly while preserving the `keys` for every `dictionary` __except__ the `root key` which is the theme's name.
+All you have to do is to duplicate those samples, rename and modify them accordingly while preserving the `keys` for every `dictionary` __except__ the `root dictionary key` which is the theme's name.

 You can use either RGB values separated by whitespace or `,./-*+` or you can use `UIColor/NSColor` selectors like this `blackColor`.